-- to have a secure understanding of themselves and their place in our world today; - to be involved in planning their learning journey; - to be aspirational in all that they do; - to be reflective;
+- to be involved in planning their learning journey;

+- to be aspirational in all that they do;

+- to be reflective;

 - to engage in purposeful real experiences;

 - to be kind;

 - to understand and celebrate the uniqueness of individuals.

 Aims

 - To promote an ethos of care, mutual respect and support, where effort is valued and success celebrated; - To ensure high quality teaching that enables the acquisition of skills, knowledge, concepts and understanding which will be of use to all future learning; - To promote, facilitate and enable the inclusion of all children; - To provide a broad and balanced curriculum which provides opportunity for all pupils to acquire content through variation and differentiation; - To promote a wide range of enrichment experiences which enable children to make connections between all forms of learning; - To work in partnership with parents and the community; - To develop lively and enquiring minds in all of our children.